 We typically think about seasonal affective disorder (SAD) as an adult issue, but it can impact older children and teens just as well.
 SAD runs in families but is more common for people living in northern latitudes where daylight is limited during the winter months.
 Sounds like us up here in Washington, right?

 Some of the most common symptoms include feeling sleepy, sad, craving carbs and feeling depleted.
 While the cause of SAD is not entirely known, evidence points to disruption in “circadian rhythms” (or our natural body cycles).
-As the days get shorter, our bodies are less exposed to light and produce more melatonin (which makes you sleepy) and less serotonin (which fights depression).
+As the days get shorter, our bodies are less exposed to light.
+Therefore, they produce more melatonin (which makes you sleepy) and less serotonin (which fights depression).

 The diagnosis of SAD is only made if a person meets criteria for a diagnosis of depression and if a seasonal pattern of symptoms has been present for at least two years.
 If you observe symptoms in your child, reach out to their medical provider to discuss.
 A few things you can also do at home to help include: